-- 1. Connect the radio to the serial port of a computer either through a serial cable or via the diagnostics cable. - 2.
+- 1. For board level configuration, connect the radio to a TTL-to-RS232 converter then connect to the serial port of a computer either through the data pins or diagnostics pins. - 2.
 Connect the radio to a power source.

 Note: Power supply ranges and recommendations vary depending on model.
 Verify the specifications for the model you are using prior to connecting power.